-In the years 1727-1728, on the south side of the church, a baroque chapel of St. Brunon was added, from the foundation of the Warmian canon Gotfryd von Eulenburg.
-Unfortunately, the original appearance of the interior of the temple was changed during this period.
-The temple was renovated again in 1877.
+In the years 1727-1728, a Baroque chapel of St. Bruno, from the foundation of the Warmian canon Gotfryd von Eulenburg was built.
+Unfortunately, the original appearance of the interior of the church was changed during this period.
+The church of St Anthony was renovated again in 1877.

-The church is a building orientated towards the sides of the world and made of brick on a stone foundation.
-It has a very elongated, aisleless nave, a gothic sacristy on the north side and a massive tower on the west side.
-The chancel is finished on the east side with a straight wall, topped with a gable decorated with blendes and pinnacles.
-The four-storey tower is also decorated with stylish stepped-pinnacle gables.
-Both the tower and the nave are covered with a gable roof.
+The church was erected as a building orientated towards the cardinal sides of the world, made of brick in a Flemish bond, on a 2-meter high erratic stone foundation.
+The church was made of a strongly elongated, aisleless nave, without a chancel separated externally, a sacristy on the north side and a four-sided tower on the west side.
+There was probably a medieval porch at the southern wall.
+Both the tower and the nave were covered with a gable roof.

 The nave of the church was supported only by two stepped buttresses, placed diagonally in the eastern corners.
 Both buttresses were crowned with recesses, probably intended for carved figures.
 The longitudinal walls were divided by four windows, originally probably with pointed heads, and a plastered frieze as a horizontal accent.
 Traditionally, the eastern wall received the richest decor, where the axially placed window was flanked with two pointed blendes.
 Above there was a seven-axis gable built, divided by triangular pilaster strips and pointed blendes, and topped with pinnacles growing out of pilaster strips.
 Each step of the gable was topped with a short section of plastered frieze, only the frieze of the lower step was pulled across the entire width.
 An additional horizontal division was introduced by means of bricks separating the blendes, and the structure was made unique by four symmetrically arranged, round openings.